Skip to main content

 How to Use TabPFN

-Best for: researchers, ML practitioners, and engineers with local GPU or cluster access.
-TabPFN is available as an open-source Python package on GitHub.
-It provides the full model locally, giving you complete control over inference and experimentation.
+Recommended for researchers, ML practitioners, and engineers with GPU availability.
+TabPFN is available as an open-source Python package on GitHub with the checkpoint for non-commercial use hosted on HuggingFace.
+It provides the model locally, giving you full control over your data and experimentation.

 pip install tabpfn